LineSophie/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+Step: 2 Creating New Dataset in which Missing Values are replaced with averages

+* I chose to replace the missing values with the averages for the 5 min intervals
-6.2 Code that describes and shows the Strategy for imputing missing Data (replacing NA's with Averages)
+* Below you finde the code that describes and shows the strategy for imputing missing data

 ```r
 NewActivityMonitoring <- ActivityMonitoring